russhwolf/multiplatform-settings/README.md

 See [Factories](#factories) below for more details.

 However, if all of your key-value logic exists in a single instance in common code, these ways of instantiation `Settings` can be inconvenient.
-To make pure-common usage easier, Multiplatform Settings now includes a separate module which provides an `invoke()` operator on the companion object, so that you can create a `Settings` instance like
+To make pure-common usage easier, Multiplatform Settings now includes a separate module which provides a `Settings()` factory function, so that you can create a `Settings` instance like

 ```kotlin
 val settings: Settings = Settings()